 Move Over, Slow Down

-In an effort to protect first responders, Indiana is one of many states that passed Move Over, Slow Down laws.
+Indiana is one of many states that passed Move Over, Slow Down laws to protect first responders.
 Indiana’s version of the law requires motorists to change lanes to give more room to police cars, ambulances, fire trucks, incident-response vehicles, highway maintenance vehicles, utility service vehicles, and tow trucks.

 Three Things to Do After Getting Hurt in a Car Accident as a First Responder in Indianapolis